vsoch/caliper/docs/getting_started/user-guide.rst

 The ``extract`` command allows to extract metrics for a package:

 .. code:: console

     $ caliper extract --help
-    usage: caliper extract [-h] [--metric METRIC] [--outdir OUTDIR] [--no-cleanup] [packages [packages ...]]
+    usage: caliper extract [-h] [--metric METRIC] [-f {json,zip,json-single}] [--no-cleanup] [--outdir OUTDIR] [--force] [packages [packages ...]]

     positional arguments:
-      packages         packages to extract, e.g., pypi, GitHub, or (eventually) spack.
+      packages              package to extract, e.g., pypi:, github:

     optional arguments:
-      -h, --help       show this help message and exit --metric METRIC  one or more metrics to extract (comma separated), defaults to all metrics --outdir OUTDIR  output directory to write files (defaults to temporary directory) --no-cleanup     do not cleanup temporary extraction repositories.
+      -h, --help            show this help message and exit --metric METRIC       one or more metrics to extract (comma separated), defaults to all metrics -f {json,zip,json-single}, --fmt {json,zip,json-single}, --format {json,zip,json-single}
+                            the format to extract.
+Defaults to json (multiple files).
+      --no-cleanup          do not cleanup temporary extraction repositories.
-      --force          if a metric file exists, do not overwrite.
+      --outdir OUTDIR       output directory to write files (defaults to temporary directory) --force               if a file exists, do not overwrite.

 But first we might want to see metrics available: